shinnosukeono/shinnosukeono.github.io/content/post/ny-times-have-changed-wordle/index.md

 Later while discussing today's word with my other half it soon became clear that we had solved different words!!
 What is going on?!

+So it seems that the **NY Times have changed Wordle** already, and maybe they have added back in some of the 10,000 or so other possible 5 letter words that weren't on the original Wordle list, hence the feeling it is now more difficult as there are more obscure or less familiar words being used?

-Anyway, here are the screenshots from a device where I had the old one still open in a chrome tab.
+Anyway, here are the screenshots from a device where I had the old one still open in a chrome tab and was able to verify this.
+Let me know in the comments if you have also noticed something similar.

 <div class="row">
   <div class="column_2">